 The opportunity provided by the boom in the sale of recharge cards is being utilized by individual small retailers that are common all over Nigeria in commercial and residential areas.

-However, entrepreneurs who can provide the bulk are still far apart so the small retailers face the issue of running out of recharge cards until they can get replenishment.
+However, entrepreneurs who can provide the bulk are still far apart so the small retailers face not just the financial challenges (find more details from Northshore Advisory), but also the issue of running out of recharge cards until they can get replenishment.

 The huge demand for recharge cards have led to innovations that have brought the printing of recharge cards out of the exclusive preserve of some big organizations that started the printing at the inception of GSM telephony in Nigeria.
 Now, as many entrepreneurs as are willing to go into recharge card printing can do so.